Pierre de Moriès-Castellet: Biography

 On 15 January 1762, he was promoted to Captain, and he took command of the 50-gun Fier.

 On 19 March 1765, he married Cécile de Glandevès.
 In 1770, he served as flag captain on Provence, in a three-ship squadron under Rafélis de Broves that departed Toulon on 16 May, bound for Tunisia, where it blockaded the harbours of Sousse and Bizerte.
 Moriès-Castellet took part in the bombardment of the cities in late June.

 In 1774, he was given command of the 32-gun Atalante.

 He was promoted to Chef d'escadre on 1 June 1778.
 That same year, he captained the 74-gun Hector in the squadron under Estaing.
-He took part in the Battle of Rhode Island, n the Battle of Grenada on 6 July 1779, and in the Siege of Savannah.
+He took part in the Battle of Rhode Island, in the Battle of Grenada on 6 July 1779, and in the Siege of Savannah.